 - ORCID; ongoing

 - IKON Gallery, Birmingham

-In addition to these, I’ve run similar projects, taught courses, and provided training and consultancy on Wikipedia-related topics for many other organisations, including the BBC, Birmingham City University, Royal Birmingham Society of Artists, Birmingham Rep, University of Birmingham, Black County Living Museum, British Library, Hamburg Museum (Germany), Institution of Civil Engineers, Manchester Libraries, Northampton Museum, Shropshire Libraries & Museums, West Midlands Police, the United Kingdom Parliament, Politecnico di Milano (Italy; PoliMi project page), and many more.
+In addition to these, I’ve run similar projects, taught courses, and provided training and consultancy on Wikipedia-related topics for many other organisations, including the BBC, Birmingham City University, Royal Birmingham Society of Artists, Birmingham Rep, University of Birmingham, Black County Living Museum, British Library, Hamburg Museum (Germany), Institution of Civil Engineers, Manchester Libraries, Northampton Museum, Open Data Institute, Shropshire Libraries & Museums, West Midlands Police, United Kingdom Parliament, Politecnico di Milano (a recurring course for PhD candidates, in Italy; see the PoliMi project page), and many more.